PhotKosee/PhotKosee/README.md

 ## About me

-Enthusiastic and adaptable 22-year-old Computer Engineering student at UNSW, currently in my penultimate year.
+Enthusiastic and adaptable 22-year-old Computer Engineering student from the University of New South Wales, currently in my penultimate year.
 My academic journey, which began in Electrical Engineering at Thammasat University, has fueled my passion for technology and problem-solving, leading to my decision to transfer to Computer Engineering.

 My sights are set on becoming a versatile full-stack developer, although I’m open to honing my skills in either back-end or front-end development first.
 Eager to embrace new challenges and learn unfamiliar stacks, I’m excited to bring my enthusiasm and dedication to crafting innovative solutions in software development.